 Deltona is a larger medium-sized city located in the state of Florida.
 With a population of 88,474 people and 16 constituent neighborhoods, Deltona is the 27th largest community in Florida.

-Unlike some cities, Deltona isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Deltona are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Deltona is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Deltona is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Deltona who work in office and administrative support (18.37%), sales jobs (14.09%), and management occupations (6.51%).
+There are especially a lot of people living in Deltona who work in office and administrative support (18.73%), sales jobs (13.56%), and management occupations (6.80%).

-Deltona is a very ethnically-diverse city.
+Deltona is an extremely ethnically-diverse city.
 The people who call Deltona home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Deltona residents report their race to be White, followed by Black or African-American.
 Deltona also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.66% of the city’s residents.
-Important ancestries of people in Deltona include Irish, Italian, English, and French .
+People of Hispanic or Latino origin account for 32.56% of the city’s residents.
+Important ancestries of people in Deltona include Irish, English, Italian, and French .

 The most common language spoken in Deltona is English.
 Other important languages spoken here include Spanish and Italian.